Nikon D3 Comparison Review

 The Nikon D3 is a DSLR (Digital Single Lens Reflex) camera that was announced in August 2007 and is equipped with a full frame sensor.
 It offers a resolution of 12.1 megapixel.

-The Nikon D3 has a Camera Elo of 1862.
+Is the Nikon D3 a good camera?
+The D3 has a Camera Elo of 1754.
 This rating puts the D3 among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the D3 falls below average.
+In terms of its sensor size category (full frame cameras), the D3 ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|